 Planning a trip to Iceland in October?
 October is a great time to visit Iceland as it’s the end of the busy summer season, so you won’t have to compete with as many tourists when it comes to viewing attractions.
 Flights and accommodation tend to be cheaper at this time of year as well, plus you may even get a chance to glimpse the northern lights!

-Table of content
+Table of Contents

-The average temperature of Iceland in October
+The Average Temperature of Iceland in October

-What to pack and wear in Iceland in October?
+What to Pack for Iceland in October?

 • Sturdy, waterproof shoes with good grip